subamanis/mezura/README.md

     an existing configuration file from the 'data/config/' directory.

     You can combine the '--load' and '--save' commands to modify a configuration file.

+--changelog
+    No arguments.

+    Overrides normal program execution and just prints a summary of the changes of every previous version of the program

+--show-languages
+    No arguments.

+    Overrides normal program execution and just prints a sorted list with the names of all the supported languages, that were detected in the persistent data path of the application, where you can add more.
 ```